filokaizen/filokaizen/README.md

 - 🌱 I’m currently learning technical tools for data analysis.
 - 👯 I’m looking to collaborate on projects with new technologies.
+- 💬 Ask me about Data Analysis, Cybersecurity and Business
+- 📫 How to reach me: ayalaxavierr@gmail.com
+- ⚡ Fun fact: Love new challenges, travelling and sharing with my family👨‍👩‍👧